wandersiemers/WSDownloader/README.md

 Okay, so what's it for?
 =====
-For downloading an uploading stuff to the internets from your iOS or Mac app.
+For downloading an uploading stuff to the internets from your iOS app.

 Is it tested?
 =====